sergioCap/SE2project/UseCases_details.md

 User finishes using the car and is looking for a parking space

 #### Flow of events
-* (it's necessary that the system knows the position of the Parking Space and the User can see the free car    parking near his/her position.
+* The user can see the free car parking near his/her position throw GPS.
- (As sergio Said the system can checks user's position using GPS in order to find the parking Area )

-* view a map of the area around of the user position and show a pin with the symbol of a Parking in each position that there are free to use.
-* Clicking on a pin, the details of that parking are shown: the geographical position will be show
+* The system will show some information about the position of this particular parking space.
+* The user choose one of the car parkings by clicking on them.
-* After clicking on the pin and deciding wheather is sutable to park , the user should click on the button to reserve the parking space
+* The user click on the button to reserve the parking space.
-* (I think after clicking on this button this space area should not be propose to other user since this had registerd)
+* The system will change the status of this Parking as Reserved.

 #### Exit conditions
 The user clicks on the button to reserve a Parking Area or to the back button.